Continuing Development (CLPD)

-A new session plan by Revd Dr Tim Woolley looking at three preachers from our Methodist story.
+A session plan by Revd Dr Tim Woolley looking at three preachers from our Methodist story.
 How do their stories connect to ours?
 Prepare to be inspired!

 The Positive Working Together guidelines provide resources to resist bullying and harrassment and promote a culture of positive working.
 How can we as preachers and worship leaders influence the culture of church positively through our reflection on scripture and faith?
 Gary Hopkins' session plan offers some ideas.